 Many of the large mammals living in the park today were not present at the time of the park's establishment in the 1940s.
 Bison, elk and bighorn sheep had all been extirpated from this region.
 Deer and pronghorn were rare.
 Various reintroduction programs proved successful in returning native wildlife to the ecosystem.
 Not only do they represent the experiences of Theodore Roosevelt, but they provide visitors with their own experience of a wild prairie.

 Mammals which are noticeably absent from the ecosystem are the apex predators: wolves, brown bears and mountain lions.
 Although an occasional mountain lion may roam through the park, the absence of these predators requires the park to manage our large mammal populations.
 These programs are necessary for ecosystem health and diversity.

-The park maintains two animal populations as cultural resources.
-A small group of Texas longhorns can be seen in the North Unit, while a large group of feral horses lives in the South Unit.
+The park maintains two animal populations as Livestock Demonstration Herds.
+Longhorn cattle can be viewed in the North Unit and horses live in the South Unit.
 Although neither animal is native to the prairie ecosystem, they are representative of the ranching industry which brought Theodore Roosevelt to the Dakota Badlands.